-Meditation is an approach of training the mind, similar to the way that fitness is an approach to training the body.
+Meditation is an approach to training the mind, similar to the way that fitness is an approach to training the body.
 Just like sports, meditation is a group of various activities.
-Types of meditation includes loving-kindness meditation, zen meditation, mantra meditation and many more.
-However, most commonly practiced meditations are mindfulness meditation and concentration meditation.
+Types of meditation include loving-kindness meditation, zen meditation, mantra meditation, and many more.
+However, the most commonly practiced meditations are mindfulness meditation and concentration meditation.

 - Lower blood pressure

 - Improve blood circulation

 - Reduces anxiety

 One may think that meditating can be easily done at home where it is apparently a place with no disturbance.
 You can just sit with your legs crossed, back and shoulders straight, eyes closed, with deep, slow inhaling and exhaling at a steady rhythm, making sure to clear your mind and focus only on the breathing rhythm alone.